casparss/primus-webpack-plugin/README.md

 # Fork of PrimusWebpackPlugin (for use with Ionic 3)
 ##
-This fork is just a hacked version of the plugin to stop Ionic app-scripts throwing an error about a source map that hasn't been generated when triggering a production build! not really sure why sourcemaps would be needed in prod, so I've generated a stubbed nonsense source map to satisfy app-scripts.
+This fork is just a hacked version of the plugin to stop Ionic app-scripts throwing an error about a source map that hasn't been generated when triggering a production build!
+Not really even sure why sourcemaps would be needed in prod, so I've generated a stubbed nonsense source map to satisfy app-scripts.
 ### Build client side Primus script and add to build assets 📦⚡

 ## Introduction